MaxBenChrist/awesome_time_series_in_python/standardize_time_series_formats.md

 All without every having the need to convert your data, everything works out of the box.

 We want the same for time series data.
-So the purpose of this document is to find a standard for time series data so time series analysis becomes more easy.
+So the purpose of this document is to find a standard for time series data, so time series analysis becomse more user friendly.

-# How to pick the right format

-Before one can pick the right format, one needs to

-1. Do the time series can have different lengths?
-2. Are the time series uniformly sampled?
-3. Are the time series allowed to have missing values, NaNs etc.?
-4. Are multivariate time series allowed?

-# Possible formats
+# Classification of different time series formats

 There is a myriad of different formats which could be used.
+In the following, I present some time series formats.
+If you have some more ideas, please feel free to submit a pr.

 1. Relational
     1. Stacked matrix